-15 Feb Mildura Regional Development announce groundbreaking rural reinvigoration project
+15 Feb Mildura Regional Development announces a rural reinvigoration project

 The project will also be timed to commemorate the 100-year anniversary of the Gallipoli campaign as well as the charge at Beersheba.
 The artwork will be created by veterans, adding authenticity and meaning to the trail.

-The first stage of the project will see a number of grain silos painted, while the second stage will make use of cutting edge technology to deliver an augmented reality experience at every site.
+The first stage of the project will see the grain silos painted, while the second stage will make use of cutting edge technology to deliver an augmented reality experience at every site.

-This project will have national and international significance through the combined elements of tourism, education and military history.
-It will also open up a perfect opportunity to connect with, and capitalise upon, the increased interest in Sea Lake and Lake Tyrell and importantly it will provide economic benefit to all towns and communities along the feeder routes.
+This project offers the potential to capitalise on the already established Silo Art Trails in Western Victoria, securing the region’s position as Australia’s leading Outdoor Art Gallery.
+It will also open up a perfect opportunity to connect with and leverage off the increased interest and visitation to Lake Tyrell.
+Importantly, it will provide economic benefit to all the towns and communities along the feeder routes.

 MRD CEO Daryl Buckingham believes that it’s a unique opportunity to inject new opportunity into the towns along the trail.

-“As an ex-serviceman and veteran’s welfare officer, this is also a subject that I’m extremely passionate about.
+“Additionally, as an ex-serviceman and veteran’s welfare officer, the theme of this trail is one I’m extremely passionate about.
 The subject matter is incredibly close to my heart and this project can help to raise awareness of the sacrifice our servicemen and servicewoman, and they do make a tremendous sacrifice, for our freedoms and way of life.

-“Today is the start of the community engagement process and we have some challenges to overcome, including developing a partnership with GrainCorp, forming an appropriate advisory committee and logistics,” concluded Buckingham.
+“Today is the start of the community engagement process and we are also working to develop a partnership with GrainCorp and forming an appropriate advisory committee along with other logistics,” concluded Buckingham.

 MRD are exploring various crowd funding opportunities and sponsorships.
 If you’d like to be involved in this unique project, email Pamela Canavan at email@example.com.